 Providing traditional key performance indicators, such as returns on investment, or rankings, or increases in traffic and leads are now assumed when the client engages you.
 The shift, I feel, is that extended, harder-to-deliver benefits, such as your availability to fulfill special requests, project guidance, business or directional insights, and most importantly, communication, are what keep the clients smiling when they write your checks.
 You can be doing everything right and delivering great results, but if there’s a lapse in the intangibles the client can still get wooed by a great sales pitch … and you’re left in a position of defending your value to keep the relationship.

-This changes how search agencies operate, or at least it has changed how we operate.
+This changes how digital marketing agencies operate, or at least it has changed how we operate.
 Many businesses are no longer looking for a vendor for advertising and optimization – they’re looking for a real partner.
 That means more frequent interaction with their internal teams, complete transparency into a business’ internal initiatives, and being able to operate autonomously to meet their goals without impeding their progress.

 As the search industry has aged (roughly 170 years in Internet time), verticals have also become much more narrow and highly competitive, with multiple agencies in almost all of them.
 Online competitor saturation is a real barrier for some businesses, and the difference between page 1 visibility and obscurity is in the finer details.
 You’ll often hear the phrase “content is king,” but the content actually needs to be seen.
 If a blog post falls on the Internet, does anyone read it?

 In order for people to see the content, you need to know where and how to promote it.
-You also need for search engines to be able to see it.
+You also need search engines to be able to see it.
 What users see and what search engines see are sometimes two completely different things, and those details are what separate success from mediocrity.

-I’ve talked about flexibility and knowledge, and those are great, but what really ties everything together is the communication.
+I’ve talked about flexibility and knowledge, and those are great, but what really ties everything together is communication.
 If your only contact with a client is once a month, you’re already way behind.
 And, you better believe there’s at least one other agency out there courting them.